-5.4 If you ur State is not Party to the 1996 Convention, is consideration being given to the possible ad Ivantages of the 1996 Convention in providing a jurisdictional basis for urgent protective i measures associated with return orders (Arts 7 and 11), in providing for their recognition by operation of law (Art.
-23), and in communicating information relevant to the protection of of the child (Art.
+protective ve measures associated with return orders (Arts 7 and 11), in pr oviding for their

+recognition tion by operation of law (Art.
+23), and in communicating information relevant to the

+protection on of the child (Art.
 34)?

+No

-No Yes, please explain:
+Yes, please explain:

+Please insert text here